 Some in the Eurozone periphery have said outright that the award is a joke.
 But a broader and longer-ranging perspective might help mitigate the understandable disaffection and, in time, heal the wound.
 If so, some thanks are due the Nobel Peace Prize.

-It is somewhat ironical that the Norwegian Nobel Committee has selected the EU as recipient of the encouraging Peace Prize; Norway is not a member-state of the EU.
+It is somewhat ironic that the Norwegian Nobel Committee has selected the EU as the recipient of the encouraging Peace Prize; Norway is not a member-state of the EU.
 However, Alfred Nobel was from Sweden and his country is an EU member.
 Moreover, the Nobel Award (for achievements in physics, physiology or medicine, literature and for peace) is administered by the Nobel Foundation headquartered in Stockholm.